Job-Recruitment-Platform/Resume-NLP-Service/README.md

 ## 🎯 Purpose

-Automates CV parsing for your job recruitment website by identifying and extracting key information like names, skills, education, experience, etc. from candidate resumes.
+Automates CV parsing for your job recruitment website by identifying and extracting key information like names, skills, education, experience, locations, contact details, etc. from candidate resumes across **all industries and professions**.

 ## 🏗️ Architecture